 Prof. Shelly Kreiczer-Levy

-Shelly Kreiczer-Levy is a Professor of Law and the head of the visiting scholar program at the College of Law and Business, in Ramat Gan, Israel.
+Shelly Kreiczer-Levy is a Professor of Law and the Vice Dean of the Law School at the College of Law and Business, in Ramat Gan, Israel.
 She holds an LL.
 B. (2004) and a PhD (2009) from Tel Aviv University law school.
 Prof. Kreiczer-Levy clerked for Supreme Court Chief Justice, Aharon Barak (2003-2004).
-She served as the President of the Israeli Association of Private Law, and was the recipient of the Zeltner Award for Young Promising Scholars (2016).
+She served as the Chairperson of the Israeli Association of Private Law, and was the recipient of the Zeltner Award for Young Promising Scholars (2016).
 She has taught at Cornell Law School, and served as a Visiting Researcher at Yale Law School, and a Visiting Scholar at both Harvard Law School and Emory Law School, and a Visiting Scientist at Pauda University Law School.
 Her research interests are located at the intersection of property law and intimacy as well as property and technology.
-Her work has been published in leading law reviews including the American Journal of Comparative Law, Wisconsin Law Review, Yale Law and Policy Review, Maryland Law Review, and Law and Social Inquiry.
+Her work has been published in leading law reviews including the American Journal of Comparative Law, Wisconsin Law Review, Yale Law and Policy Review, Washington Law Review, Maryland Law Review, and Law and Social Inquiry.
 Her book Destabilized Property: Property Law in the Sharing Economy, was published in 2019 by Cambridge University Press.